By Chef Elvin Chew Braised 'Hong Shao' Lamb with Roasted Chestnut and Mushroom Tart

 2. Add the egg yolk into the mix and stir to combine.

-3. Sift in the all-purpose flour and knead till the dough comes together.
+3. Sift in the all-purpose flour and knead until the dough comes together.

-4. Wrap dough in clingfilm and refrigerate, allowing it to rest for an hour.
+4. Wrap dough in clingfilm and refrigerate for 1 hour.

 6. Prick some holes with a fork in the middle and place the formed tart shells into the chiller for another hour.

-7. Preheat oven to 170°C, and bake tart shells for 15 mins or longer until golden.
+7. Preheat oven to 170°C and bake tart shells for 15 minutes or until golden.

 1. Peel and dice the yam.

-2. Place diced yam into a pot and cover with milk, bring to a simmer and cook for 20 mins till soft.
+2. Place diced yam into a pot and cover with milk.
+Bring to a simmer and cook for 20 minutes until soft.

 3. Strain the yam and reserve the liquid.